-Creamy, Cheesy, Spicy Elote Mexican Street Corn cut off the cob and baked in a casserole dish.
+Elote Mexican Street Corn is a take on traditional Mexican Street Corn but this is cut off the cob and served in a casserole dish.

-My version of Elote – Mexican Street Corn is a side dish that goes great with Street Tacos and even a baked ham.
-I use just enough mayonnaise to make it creamy but not a loose dip.
+My version of Elote Mexican Street Corn is a side dish that goes great with Street Tacos and even a baked ham.
+I use just enough mayonnaise to make it creamy but not as loose as a dip.

 Elote – Mexican Street Corn

-- 4 ears of corn on the cob – grilled and kernels removed from the cob
+- 4 ears of corn on the cob – grilled and kernels cut off the cob

 - 1 teaspoon red pepper flakes